miscelleanous-projs/one-instance/docs/README.md

 # one-instance
-Simple One Instance only Demo App in Delphi Win32 (working with Alexandria and Athens)
+Simple One Instance only Demo App in Delphi Win32 (tested with Alexandria and Athens)

 Tested on Windows 10